The Forward Prizes for Poetry

-2) Online journals and web-only publications may submit if their publication is included in listings on one of the following organisations’ websites before 24 March 2017: the Poetry Library, the Scottish Poetry Library or Poetry Ireland, each of which have their own criteria for listing e-zines independent of the Forward Prize.
+2) Online journals and web-only publications may submit if their publication is included in listings on one of the following organisations’ websites before 24 March 2018: the National Poetry Library, the Scottish Poetry Library or Poetry Ireland, each of which have their own criteria for listing e-zines independent of the Forward Prize.
 Editors are themselves responsible for liaising with these organisations, in good time, to ensure they are included in a listing.
-The organisations advise us that, to be included by 24 March 2017, online magazines should submit details to them no later than 10 March 2017.

 3) Six copies of each book submitted must be sent to Forward Prizes, Forward Arts Foundation, Somerset House, Strand, London, WC2R 1LA to arrive by 22 March 2019.